 Heinrich Willhelm Dove

-The way in which binaural beats work was first discovered in 1839, by a Prussian physicist and meteorologist named Heinrich Wilhelm Dove.
+The discovery of how binaural beats work was made in 1839 by Heinrich Wilhelm Dove, a Prussian physicist and meteorologist.

-Dove was a keen experimenter, and it was one of his experiments that would pave the way for exploration in the field of brainwave entrainment.
+Dove was an enthusiastic experimenter and his experiments paved the way for exploration in brainwave entrainment.

-Dove then placed a tuning fork on the other side of the room and ran a tube to the other ear.
+He then placed another tuning fork on the other side of the room connected to the other ear.
 The two forks vibrated at slightly different frequencies, producing different sounds in each ear.

-Dove documented that his subject perceived the effect of the two frequencies combining as a slow beat.
-We now know this to be the same theory behind the binaural beats phenomena.
+Dove documented that the subject perceived the combination of the two frequencies as a slow beat, which is now known as the binaural beats phenomenon.

 Dr. Gerald Oster

-Oster's paper tied-together the different aspects of research that had taken place since Dove's discovery.
-He gave the subject renewed relevance to modern scientific questions regarding how sound might aid impairments.
+Oster's paper connected the dots of previous research since Dove's discovery and gave the subject renewed relevance for modern scientific questions about sound and its impact on impairments.

-Forty nine years on, and lots of research by scientists and music researchers later, binaural beats (brainwave entrainment) music is used by people all over the world to assist in stress and anxiety relief, help with concentration and memory issues, improve sleep, and provide pain relief (4, 5, 6, 7,)
+Today, after years of research by scientists and music researchers, binaural beats (brainwave entrainment) music is used globally to assist with stress and anxiety relief, concentration and memory issues, sleep improvement, and pain relief (4, 5, 6, 7,).

 How Do Binaural Beats Work?